edeforas/BeeDNN/README.md

 Just run test_* to test.

+C++ API (work in progress, not finished), easy test with QtCreator

 Then, for real applications, TensorFlow, Caffe or tiny-dnn are good choices.